Sunlight-Rim/Microservices-CoffeeShop/README.md

 # Microservices application

-Simple application with microservice pattern and clean architecture on Go.
+Example of simple application with microservice pattern on Go.

 ## Description
 ### **Coffee shop**